How to choose the right power supply for your transceiver?

 Linear or switching power supply: what's the difference?

-When using a transceiver, it is generally advisable not to use a linear power supply unless it is equipped with an effective OVP (overvoltage protection).
+When using a transceiver, it's generally recommended not to use a linear power supply unless it's equipped with effective overvoltage protection (OVP).
 Why?
-When a linear power supply fails, it often outputs a higher than normal supply voltage.
+When a linear power supply fails, it often outputs a higher-than-normal supply voltage.
 This can cause serious damage to expensive equipment such as transceivers.

 A switching power supply with good filtering and protection is in many cases a safer and more efficient choice.